 LNCHome Industrial Pendant Light

-These pendants serve two times the look with two times the style, and the Euro Telford Antique Brass Mesh Chandelier is the lighting pièce de résistance.
+These pendants serve two times the look with two times the style, and these mesh accented chandeliers visually qualify as a pièce de résistance.

 Including one quality antique piece in a decorating scheme is my thing.
 This wooden framed Antique Street Map from Uttermost is printed on the back of an antiqued mirror.
 The piece leans toward a softened industrial look void of an overpowering presence.
 It will make a great addition to the decor.